ross-wylie/Home-Assistant-Reliable-Controls/reliable_controls/QUICKSTART.md

 ---

-# The one thing that could stop all of this

-Home Assistant has to be able to reach `10.83.106.161`.
-CQC talks to it from `10.83.106.155`, so if HA is on a different VLAN, none of this works no matter how it's configured.

 Symptom: step 6 finds no points whichever controller number you try.

 Fix: run the same bridge on the CQC server instead — see the end of